 Ta Dambong is a prominent landmark of Battambang, a quaint city of Cambodia, located by the Sangker River.
 Legend says that Ta Dumbong was a cowherd.
 One day he founded a magic stick and used the same to defeat and take over the king of Battambang.
 In complete fear, the king’s son ran away to the woods and converted himself to a monk.

 Moreover, Ta Dumbong was also fearful as he had constant dreams of a holy man, defeating him.
-Consequently, the former king’s son, one day rode to the town in his horse and Ta Dumbong attacked him with his magic stick, but his defence went in vain.
+Consequently, the former king’s son, one day rode to the town in his horse and Ta Dumbong attacked him with his magic stick, but his defense went in vain.
 Since then, neither the magic stick nor Ta Dumbong was ever seen in the town.
-The statue is a huge colourful figurine of this devil ruler, holding the magic stick.
-Located at the centre of a buzzing crossroad, the statue of Ta Dumbong is also an important landmark of Battambang city.
+The statue is a huge colorful figurine of this devil ruler, holding the magic stick.
+Located at the center of a buzzing crossroad, the statue of Ta Dumbong is also an important landmark of Battambang city.

 From the popular UNESCO world heritage monuments to the intricately designed temples, the island nation has so much to offer.
 Get ready to explore the ancient side of gorgeous Indonesia this year.
 Get packed, plan your Indonesia vacation and leave right away!